-The City of Belen received a RTCR violation the 1st quarter of 2022 for not meeting the Total Coliform monitoring requirements.
+The City of Belen received an RTCR violation the 1st quarter of 2-21-2024 city was returned back in compline 2-27-24 for not meeting the Total Coliform monitoring requirements.
 The consumer can refer to the public notice for more information.